Genivia/ugrep-indexer/README.md

 ### What about UTF-16 and UTF-32 files?

-UTF-16 and UTF-32 are indexed too.
-The indexer treats them as UTF-8 after internally converting them to UTF-8 to index.
+UTF-16 and UTF-32 files are indexed too.
+The indexer treats them as UTF-8 after internally converting them.

 ### Why bother indexing archives and compressed files?